jofpin/jofpin/README.md

 ### Hi there 👋

+Hi!
+I'm Jose Pino, a prominent hacker and security researcher recognized by large and important Internet companies.
+I am currently working on creating cyber intelligence tools to combat crime and terrorism.
+I keep interested in the world of cryptocurrencies and NFTs.

 <!--
 **jofpin/jofpin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.